 Heat oven to 350°F. Grease and flour 13x9-inch baking pan; set aside.

 Combine 1 cup butter, brown sugar, sugar and eggs in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
-Add mandarin oranges, 2 1/2 teaspoons vanilla and orange zest.
+Add mandarin oranges and 2 1/2 teaspoons vanilla.
 Continue beating until well mixed.

 Dietary Fiber: 2g